Syria's Bashar Assad: Accidental leader and tyrant – DW – 12/08/2024

 In fact, he was never actually supposed to take his father's place.
 That job had been reserved for an older brother, Basil — but Basil died in a car crash in 1994.

-When the family's patriarch Hafez Assad died in June 2000, the Syrian constitution had to be specially amended so that Bashar Assad, still officially too young to take the post at the time, could be made president.
+When the family's patriarch died in June 2000, the Syrian constitution had to be specially amended so that Bashar Assad, at 35 still officially too young to take the post at the time, could be made president.

 This suited many of the insiders in Syria's senior military and political circles.
 As David W. Lesch explains in his biography of Bashar Assad, they saw the younger son as the best option to maintain their political, financial and societal positions.